paritytech/substrate-debug-kit/offline-election/README.md

 ```

 ## Connecting to a node

+> Both Polkadot and Kusama are growing fast and scraping the data is becoming harder and harder.
+I
+> really recommend you to try this script against a local node, or be prepared to wait for a while.

 By default it will attempt to connect to a locally running node running at `ws://127.0.0.1:9944`.